PackRuble/cardoteka/README.md

 But which one to use when?
 It's simple:
 - if your data is updated by another service (and you can't track it)
 - OR your data is too heavy (lists with instances of classes with a large number of fields are serialized)
-- OR synchronous reading is not that important to you, then feel free to use `CardotekaAsync`.
+- OR synchronous reading is not that important to you

+then feel free to use `CardotekaAsync`.
 Otherwise, use `Cardoteka`.

 ## Saving null values